-In 1880 the Lighthouse Board insisted that steady progress was being made, in spite of delays in the metal work and land negotiations: “...about one third of the wrought iron work has been completed.
+In 1880, the Lighthouse Board insisted that steady progress was being made, in spite of delays in the metalwork and land negotiations: “...about one third of the wrought iron work has been completed.
 The base section, comprising about 16 feet in height of the tower, is nearly completed.”
 An 1880 photograph shows construction materials strewn around a base section just starting to emerge from the sand, with the reliable old stone tower standing staunchly in the background.

 Work on the lighthouse resumed on May 30, 1881 and progressed smoothly from this point forward.
-By mid June the extensive preparatory work had been completed; this included "putting hoisting engines in order, erecting derricks and preparing cars for hauling.”
-The remaining metal plates, their completion long delayed by inept contractors, were finally ready to be shipped from their foundries, and a first-order Fresnel lens was awaiting shipment from the Staten Island depot to Virginia.
+By mid-June the extensive preparatory work had been completed; this included relaying portions of the tramway that had washed out and “putting hoisting engines in order, erecting derricks and preparing cars for hauling.”
+The remaining metal plates, their completion long delayed by inept contractors, were finally ready to be shipped from their foundries in mid-July, and a first-order Fresnel lens was awaiting shipment from the Staten Island depot to Virginia.

 Some within the Coast Guard proposed demolishing the tower, hoping that a historical society would then step in to save the lighthouse.
 Even without the threat of demolition, it seems this goal just might be achieved.
 In 2005, Virginia’s most experienced historic preservation organization, the Association for the Preservation of Virginia Antiquities (APVA), requested control of the lighthouse from the Coast Guard.
-APVA already controls the old lighthouse just 100 yards away, and if successful in obtaining the new one, they plan to open the iron tower for climbing, and the associated two keeper’s quarters for tours.
+APVA already runs the old lighthouse just 100 yards away, and if successful in obtaining the new one, they plan to open the iron tower for climbing, and the associated two keeper’s quarters for tours.
 Cape Henry would certainly become one of the top lighthouse destinations if this occurs.